Archive #13 – Huineng, Subhuti, and Monkey’s Religion in “Xiyou ji” (2006)

 Buswell, R., & Lopez, D. (2014).
 The Princeton Dictionary of Buddhism.
 Princeton University Press.

-The Origin of Monkey’s Punishment in Laozi’s Furnace
+The Origin of the Monkey King’s Punishment in Laozi’s Furnace

-Laozi checks the furnace forty-nine days later expecting ashes, but is surprised when Sun Wukong emerges and kicks over the mystical oven (fig. 1).
+Laozi checks the furnace forty-nine days later expecting ashes, but he is surprised when Sun emerges and kicks over the mystical oven (fig. 1).
 This episode has two likely sources.

 Fig. 1 – Monkey knocking over Laozi’s furnace (larger version).